List of Kent County Cricket Club first-class cricket records: Individual batting records

 Frank Woolley holds the records for most runs scored for Kent as well as most runs in a season and most centuries in a career with 122, the only player with more than 100 centuries for the county.
 He made 10 centuries for the county in both the 1928 and 1934 seasons.
 Arthur Fagg scored two double centuries in a match against Essex at Colchester in 1938, a feat unique in first-class cricket until February 2019.

 The highest individual score for the county is 332 runs, achieved by Bill Ashdown against Essex at Brentwood in 1934.
-Ashdown is one of only two men to have scored more than 300 runs in an innings for the county, doing so twice in his career.
-Sean Dickson is the only other triple-centurion for Kent, scoring 318 runs against Northamptonshire in 2017.
-Dickson's innings, which formed part of a new record partnership for any wicket for Kent with Joe Denly, was Kent's highest score since the Second World War.
+Ashdown is one of only three men to have scored more than 300 runs in an innings for the county, doing so twice in his career.
+Sean Dickson and Daniel Bell-Drummond are the only other triple-centurions for Kent.
+Dickson scored 318 runs against Northamptonshire in 2017, part of a new record partnership for any wicket for Kent with Joe Denly.
+The innings was Kent's highest score since the Second World War.
+Bell-Drummond made 300 not out in 2023, also against Northants, in a match at Northampton.